-You can Youth Self-Attestation form in $\underline{\mathsf{ESD's}}\, \underline{\mathsf{DEV}}\, \underline{\mathsf{Policy}}$.
+You can Youth Self-Attestation form in $\underline{\mathsf{ESD's}}\, \underline{\mathsf{DEV}}\, \underline{\mathsf{Policy}}$ .

 Youth Self-Attestation Form

 Applicant Information:

 Last Name: First Name: Middle Initial:

-T

 Address: City: State: Zip:

-Individuals entering WIOA services may self-atte est to the information below:
+Individuals entering WIOA services may self-atte est to the information below: -

 1. Are you low-income? (please explain below) Yes □ No □

 Explanation:

-2. Are you legally entitled to employment within the e U.S. and territories?
+2. Are you legally entitled to employment within the U.S. and territories?
 Yes □ No □

 3. Have you dropped out of school?
 Yes □ No □

-4. Are you homeless or did you run away from home? □ No □
+4. Are you homeless or did you run away from hom Yes □ No □

-5. Are you pregnant or currently parenting a child? □ No □
+5. Are you pregnant or currently parenting a child?
+Yes □ No □

 6. Are you an offender?
 Yes □ No □

-7. Do you require additional assistance (Category 8)Ye 🗌 No 🗌
+7. Do you require additional assistance (Category 8) Yes □ No □

 8. Are you one or more grade levels below the appropriate grade level for your age?
-Yes No (Only applies to the 5% not meeting the low income criteria) □ No □
+Yes □ No □

 Self-Attestation Statement:

 I certify that the information provided on this document is true and accurate to the best of my knowledge and belief.
 I understand that such information is subject to verification and further understand that the above information, if misrepresented or incomplete, may be grounds for immediate termination from any WIOA program and/or penalties as specified by law.

-SIGNATURE OF PARTICIPANT DA TE
+SIGNATURE OF PARTICIPANT DATE DATE

-X
+x

 Staff Verification Statement:

-I certify that the individual whose signature appears above provided the informatio n recorded on tl his form.
+I certify that the individual whose signature appears above provided the information recorded on this form.

-SIGNATURE OF STAFF DA TE
+SIGNATURE OF STAFF DATE

 x